PeterResutik/bme307/docs/installation_instructions.md

 # Installation instructions

 We ask all students to bring their own laptop and to install the required software before the beginning of the practicals.
-We will provide a troubleshooting session on Tuesday [PLACEHOLDER], after the lecture, for those who need to resolve installation issues.
+We will provide a troubleshooting session on Tuesday (19.9.2023), after the lecture, for those who need to resolve installation issues.

 For the course, we will be using the following software: